Hines94/BabylonBurst/README.md

 - TODO: Automatic performance tracking
 - TODO: Automatic networking

-> Please see https://hines94.github.io/BabylonBurst for detailed docs.
+> Please see https://hines94.github.io/BabylonBurst for detailed docs and https://forum.babylonjs.com/t/43444 for more info.

 NOTE: The engine  has recently gone through some large changes with all C++/WASM removed and replaced with typescript due to client performance issues.
 Networking and server is has been removed, but will be re-added at a later date (to similar functionality as previous).